AmeySambarkar/fertilizer-dss/README.md

 In summary, this project is breaking new ground by tightly integrating systems thinking with robust ML and optimization.
 The roadmap from data foundation → MVP → probabilistic DSS → piloting ensures it is strategically doable and delivers early wins, while the focus on Pareto‐optimal trade-offs and continuous learning makes the system visionary and impactful.

-References: The above scope and plan are drawn from the project’s technical documentation and synopsis.
-These sources detail the objectives, methodology, and phased roadmap for the fertilizer optimization DSS.